knewplay/course-vex-vrc-in-c/session2.md

 ## Homework

 * Within main(), write code that will compute area of a triangle by declaring variables, and using appropriate arithmetic operations.
 Try to experiment using float and int, as well as / vs //.
+* If a number is divisble by 3, print "fizz", if it is divisible by 5, print "buzz", if it is divisible by both, print "fizzbuzz"

 ---